iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/01-operators.md

 alert(i)
 [/js]

 Just to note.
 Integers division returns a float.
-In contrast to java, where `7/2 = 3` (integer division), javascript will give you a normal `3.5`.
+In contrast to java, where `7/2 = 3` (integer division), JavaScript will give you a normal `3.5`.

 <u>Modulo operator</u> `%` returns a remainder.